Skip to main content

 Costume designer Linda Muir, also talked about how the corset is a representation of Ellen’s repression and control by 19th century society: “one example of costume design serving the plot, as you mentioned, is Ellen's corset.
 I came across a particular style called a fan-laced corset during my research, which l've also referred to as a "self-tying corset"— though it doesn't actually tie itself!
 This type of corset can be tightened from the front, allowing the wearer to adjust it independently.
 For Robert, this design was ideal.
 When Ellen is in the throes of her supernatural connection with Orlok, the men around her - Sievers and Harding -try to impose control by tightening her corset.
 Because of the fan-laced design, we can see her anguish and convulsions, as well as the men's oppressive actions, without needing to obscure her face or body by laying her prone.”

 Ellen's shamanic ecstatic trances also have another layer of significance.
 “Ecstasy”, in religious language is not connected to sex, as explained by historian Mircea Eliade, in “Zalmoxis, the Vanishing God, is “considered a temporary death, for the soul was believed to leave the body”, allowing the priest or priestess to access and communicate with the spiritual world.”
-As such, Ellen’s trances also represent her desire to break free from her medicalized body and yearning for death (Count Orlok), as her soul temporarily leaves her earthy existence.
+As such, Ellen’s trances also represent her desire to break free from her medicalized body and yearning for death (Count Orlok), as her soul temporarily leaves her earthly existence.
+As Robert Eggers also explained: "The physical performance is where you see that internal war.
+You see her literally at a breaking point".

 Ellen’s corset consumes her until she tries to break free from it during the “I Know Him” scene, when she says to Thomas: “Can’t you see?!
 It doesn’t matter!
 We should never have married!
 We are already dead!” and she rips open her dress, a dress Thomas bought for her, and she exposes her corset, the visual representation of her medicalization by 19th century society.
 A corset Thomas also purchased for her, because women had no money nor property of their own in this time period.
 As Nicholas Hoult explained, this scene is the beginning of the end of Ellen and Thomas’ marriage, and the climax of them as a couple: “it's obviously the culmination of their whole relationship and journey.
 A lot is revealed, and it's also tragic and emotional.